ignatandrei/watch2/README.md

 The options here is put timeout different ( like 1 second =1000 for testproject , 3 seconds for console and 5 seconds for Blazor UI - or viceversa )

-You have below the diagram with .NET Watch
+You have below the diagram with .NET Watch ( click on image or  refresh the page )

 ![Concurrent Watch](https://raw.githubusercontent.com/wiki/ignatandrei/watch2/images/ConcurrentWatch.svg "Concurrent Watch")

-and  below the diagram with Watch2
+and  below the diagram with Watch2 ( click on image or  refresh the page)

 ![Wait Watch](https://raw.githubusercontent.com/wiki/ignatandrei/watch2/images/WaitWatch.svg "Wait Watch")